apjanke/so-you-wanna-code/docs/index.md

   * Most students will prefer a laptop to a desktop
   * Mac is recommended
   * Windows is fine too; you'll just have to do a bit more administrative work on it.
+    * If it's Windows, it's gotta be Windows 10, not Windows 8 or 7
   * Linux is not recommended
     * (as your main OS, that is; you'll be on your own for supporting it)
   * No Chromebooks!
 Those won't work.